Minrit/LWC-Calendar2/README.md

 2. Creating event.
 3. Editing event.
 4. Support multi-day event.
+5. Drag and drop.
-5. Lightning design system style.
+6. Lightning design system style.
-6. No third-party JS Library.
+7. No third-party JS Library.

 ## How to use